Mahasen al-Khateeb: Artistic vocation

-Two weeks before the 7 October Hamas-led attack on Israel, she invested all her savings in a studio, where she strived to get some professional independence.
+Two weeks before the October 7 attacks in 2023, she invested all her savings in a studio, where she strived to get some professional independence.
 However, the studio was destroyed in Gaza war.
 She used whatever income she obtained to support her family.
 She also provided free online courses for other Palestinians who aspired to progress in artistic creation.

 Regarded as a talented artist, she conveyed strong narratives related to the harsh war realities facing, often by means of social media.
 Israel authorities suppressed virtually all Internet connectivity in Gaza, for which she often relied on social media, like Instagram, to disseminate her artistic production.
 Al-Khateeb collaborated with many Arab agents and international institutions.

 She designed her last work, entitled Tell me what you're feeling when you see anybody burning, in memory of Shaban al-Dalu, a 19-year-old burned to death in the Israeli bombing of al-Aqsa Hospital days earlier.
 She died shortly after hit by Israel shelling in her neighbourhood.